jayantbsai/llm_tool/src/prompts/demo.md

 * Ensure the parameters are the right type and format as specified in the parameter description.
 * If a response can be generated without an external tool, just respond with the answer.

-Where appropriate, respond in the format {"name": function name, "parameters": dictionary of argument name and its value}.
+Where appropriate, respond in the format {{"name": function name, "parameters": dictionary of argument name and its value}}.
 Do not use variables.

+{tools}